 the search.
 But there is another style of search, used primarily

-global and substitute.
+.
 This search

 finds every line in the file (or in a selected part of the file)